miguelbitz/spacebitz-react/README.md

 - Data persistence in localStorage
 - Deployment

-## The project is hosted on GitHub Pages.
+## The project is hosted on Vercel.
 Access the deployment through the link:

 ```bash
   spacebitz-react.vercel.app